 Provisioning of discovery security materials for the direct discovery set reuses the security material provisioning mechanism for Restricted 5G ProSe Direct Discovery as specified in TS 33.503[6].

 Provisioning of discovery security materials for the U2U relay discovery message reuses the security material provisioning mechanism for 5G ProSe UE-to-Network Relay discovery as specified in TS 33.503 [6].

-Editor’s Note: Further conclusion is FFS.
+For integrated discovery, the security procedures defined in clause 5.3.3 of TS 33.536 [9] is reused.